Authentic Materials: How To Find Them And How To Use Them

 - Authentic materials are confidence boosters.
 EFL learners expect to be able to handle an ELT coursebook so when they do there is no cause for celebration.
 When they read and understand a magazine article from an English magazine, there is a real satisfaction in their achievement.
 Understanding an authentic text is no easy task, so your students will need help from you in the form of scaffolding.
 With time and assistance it’s possible for even lower level learners to interact with authentic materials.

 - Authentic materials are usually free.
 It may take some time and effort to find appropriate authentic materials and you may need to adapt them slightly for your purposes, but authentic materials are, for the most part, free and readily available.

 Teaching with authentic materials in the EFL classroom

 The first step is to identify your students’ needs.
 Finding out why they want to learn English and specifically what language they need to accomplish their goals will inform what authentic texts you will choose.

-Are they learning English to travel?
+- Are they learning English to travel?
 Use real menus, tour guides or tourist information brochures.

-Do they need to do business?
+- Do they need to do business?
 Watch video clips which involve business meetings or find examples of real business emails.

-Maybe they want to learn English to study in English.
+- Maybe they want to learn English to study in English.
 Find textbooks and websites which are more academically focused.